-You have the right to learn in a safe, inclusive, environment free of emotional, physical or cyber bullying, harassment or bias.
+YOU HAVE THE RIGHT TO learn in a safe, inclusive, environment free of emotional, physical or cyber bullying, harassment or bias.

-You have a responsibility to contribute to an inclusive school environment that is conducive for learning and is a place that feels safe and respectful for all.
+YOU HAVE A RESPONSIBILITY TO contribute to an inclusive school environment that is conducive for learning and is a place that feels safe and respectful for all.
 If it is safe to intervene as a helpful bystander ("upstander") and/or report instances of bullying, harassment, hazing, etc. use the Bullying Reporting Form.

-The Board of Education is committed to providing an educational and working environment that promotes respect, dignity, and equality.
+The Board of Education is committed to providing an educational and working environment that promotes respect, dignity and equality.
 The Board of Education recognizes that learning environments that are safe and supportive can increase student attendance and improve academic achievement.
 A student's ability to learn and achieve high academic standards, and a school's ability to educate students, is compromised by incidents of discrimination or harassment, including but not limited to bullying, taunting and intimidation.
 These behaviors interfere with the mission of the District to educate its students and disrupt the operation of the schools.
-Such behavior affects not only the students who are its targets, but also those individuals who participate in and witness such acts.
+Such behavior affects not only the students who are the targets, but also those individuals who participate in and witness such acts.